jeremiahscanlon/friend-finder-node-app/README.md

 - Res-starting the server will reset any entries added via the survey.

-- The app only consists of 2 html pages ... /survey and everything else with loads to the welcome page with a link to the survey.
+- The app only consists of 2 html pages ... /survey and everything else which loads to the welcome page.

 ## Questions